-This section is applicable to applications typically installed on user workstations, such as office productivity suites, web browsers and their extensions, email clients, Portable Document Format (PDF) software, and security products (e.g. antivirus software, device access control software, HIPS and software firewalls).
+This section is applicable to user applications typically installed on user workstations, such as office productivity suites, web browsers and their extensions, email clients, Portable Document Format (PDF) applications, and security products (e.g. antivirus applications, device access control applications, HIPS and software firewalls).
 Information on server applications can be found in the server application hardening section of these guidelines.